The Larches

 The mansion on Williams Street that straddles the Hopedale-Milford line was originally known as

-moved in.
+Hannah and her daughter, Fanny Osgood, moved in.
 Both Hannah and Fanny died in 1929.
-The Hopedale street listing for 1930 shows George
+The

-at 50 Greene Street, the home of Dana Osgood, later known as the Harel House.)
-At some point, The
+1939, and perhaps sooner, George was living at 50 Greene Street, the home of Dana Osgood, later

 The upper three pictures were scanned from postcards.
 They show the original home on the site.